HpropHeap Predicates

 Postconditions: Type, Syntax, and Extensionality

-One common operation is to augment a postcondition with a piece of state.
+One common operation is augmenting a postcondition with a description of

-This operation is described by the operator Q \*+ H, which is just a
+another piece of state.
+This operation is written as Q \*+ H, which is

-convenient notation for fun x ⇒ (Q x \* H).
-We will use this operator in
+just a convenient notation for fun x ⇒ (Q x \* H).
+We will use this

-particular in the statement of the frame rule in the next chapter.
+operator in particular in the statement of the frame rule in the next

 Intuitively, in order to prove that two postconditions Q1 and Q2 are

-equal, it suffices to show that the heap predicates Q1 v and Q2 v (both
+equal, it suffices to show that the heap predicates Q1 v and Q2 v are

 need another axiom called "functional extensionality".

-The desired equality property for postconditions follows directly from that
+The desired equality property for postconditions follows directly from this

 axiom.